 A velocity mode amplifier incorporates an analog tachometer to provide the feedback for the velocity loop, which is closed within the amplifier.
 The velocity loop is considered the primary or 'inner' loop of the servo system.
-The MultiFlex ETH, which is a position controller, is used to close the secondary or 'outer' position loop of the servo system.
+MultiFlex controllers, which are position controllers, is used to close the secondary or 'outer' position loop of the servo system.
 For optimum position accuracy and repeatability it is recommended that the encoder for a velocity mode amplifier axis not be directly coupled to the motor.
 Ideally a linear scale (encoder) should be mounted on the external mechanics, as closely coupled as possible to the load or 'end effector'.

-The most important step of tuning a servo that uses a velocity mode amplifier is to follow the amplifier manufacturers setup instructions to the letter.
+The most important step of tuning a servo that uses a velocity mode amplifier is to carefully follow the amplifier manufacturers setup instructions.
 Since the amplifier provides the primary servo control, if it is not setup correctly there is no possibility of attaining acceptable servo system performance.